kevinrss01/CryptoVerse/README.md

-Site web qui communique avec une API et affiche toutes les cryptomonnaies.
+Website that communicates with an API and displays all cryptocurrencies.
-Affiche leurs cours, leurs prix, et les news.
+Display their courses, prices, and news.

-Fait avec NodeJS, ReactJS, Redux, AntDesign, axios.
+Made with NodeJS, ReactJS, Redux, AntDesign, axios.